-Hyperpigmentation of the upper lip can be caused by a combination of familiar genetic tendency, hormonal fluctuations, sun exposure, and heat.
+Hyperpigmentation of the upper lip can be caused by a combination of familiar genetic tendencies, hormonal fluctuations, sun exposure, and heat.
 Using wax or depilating creams in the "mustache" area is also a common cause for skin darkening in this area.

 Can hormones cause skin darkening?

 Melasma is common in pregnancy and when taking birth control pills due to higher estrogen levels.
 Higher levels of estrogen can stimulate your skin's melanocytes to produce more melanin.
-The excess of melanin causes skin darkening (hyperpigmentation), around the mouth (chloasma) or on the cheeks and forehead (melasma).
+The excess of melanin causes skin darkening (hyperpigmentation) around the mouth (chloasma) or on the cheeks and forehead (melasma).

 What is the best way to prevent a "sun mustache"?

 The first step in the prevention of hyperpigmentation over the upper lip is to reduce skin irritation.
 Women that struggle with skin darkening above the upper lip would need to avoid using lasers, wax, or depilating creams on the area.

 The second step would be using a broad-spectrum UVA/UVB sunscreen.
 Some sunscreens will also contain ingredients that can help fade hyperpigmentation.
 An excellent example of such sunscreen is the MDacne Oil-Free Sunscreen boosted with vitamin C, licorice, green tea extracts, and potent antioxidants to prevent and help fade brown spots.